 – In an effort to mitigate dog waste from trails, The Land Conservancy for Southern Chester County has introduced simple in-ground septic stations to recycle dog waste at Stateline Woods Preserve.

-– Volunteers at Notre-Dame-de-Grace Dog Run in Montreal successfully composted dog waste on-site for five years, a program documented in a Concordia University study Nemiroff_Patterson.
+– Volunteers at Notre-Dame-de-Grace Dog Run in Montreal successfully composted dog waste on-site for five years, a program documented in a Concordia University study by Nemiroff_Patterson.

 – Dog walkers on the Malvern Hills are being encouraged to drop the waste into an anaerobic digester that converts it into methane to fuel a street lamp.

-– Brattleboro, Vermont has installed a Project COW (Community Organic Waste container at the fairgrounds where residents deposit compostable waste including unrecyclable paper, food scraps, pet waste, and yard/garden waste.
+– Brattleboro, Vermont has installed a Project COW (Community Organic Waste) container at the fairgrounds where residents deposit compostable waste including unrecyclable paper, food scraps, pet waste, and yard/garden waste.